joeyfournier/guestbook/README.md

 Deployed to the internet:
 ========================
 Under the Appdirect user: Joey Fournier  (joey.fournier@wmode.com) product "Guestbook_Multi_User", I was able to buy, cancel, change, assign and unassign users and do SSO.
+I couldn’t bring myself to pull the trigger on Publishing this “Guestbook” app!
+I wasn’t sure if anyone would be able to see this publically, and I didn’t want to unleash this Guestbook app that displays EVERYONE’S subscription information! :-)

 Here are the deployment details:

 Application URLs
 ----------------
 I used Google App Engine and Objectify to deploy the application and endpoints (configured for above).
 With the guestbook app, you will have access to a simple guest book which also shows ALL current (not just yours) subscription d/b entries, and it shows a debugging activity log which will has all the incoming xml (successfully signed) received from all endpoint urls that are hit.
+I deployed a SSO version and a non-SSO version (accessible anytime by anyone) which is pretty much an exact replica except that it does not require SSO via AppDirect
 The Application URLs:
-Requires SSO: https://guestbook-1027.appspot.com/guestbook.jsp (see below for credentials to login) I also deployed a non-SSO version (accessible anytime by anyone) which is pretty much an exact replica except that it does not require SSO via AppDirect:
+- Requires SSO: https://guestbook-1027.appspot.com/guestbook.jsp (see below for credentials to login)
-Non-SSO: https://guestbook-1027.appspot.com/guestbook2.jsp, if you attempt to use the guestbook it may point you back to the SSO version, but you can just add the “2” to get full access.
+- Non-SSO: https://guestbook-1027.appspot.com/guestbook2.jsp, if you attempt to use the guestbook it may point you back to the SSO version, but you can just add the “2” to get full access.

 OpenID SSO endpoint
 -------------------